Anemy/GameXfer/README.md

   - trackedThreads `Array` - An array of the thread ids the user has tracked.
 Can hold up to 50 tracks at a time.
     - threadId `String` - Unique in combination with forumId.
     - forumId `String` - Unique in combination with threadId.
+    - uniqueThreadId `String` - The thread's individual id not related to forumId.
     - trackedAt `Date`

 #### Forums - The info about certain forums is contained in `src/shared/Forums.js`